 We are excited to pursue our first-ever farming adventure as Ancestral Acres Farm and Garden!
 Through BIPOC stewardship, and in kinship with Queer and Trans folks, we aim to grow food for community redistribution and save seeds on Tiwa lands for future farming projects.
-With support, we will create physical wellness and healing space for our community to nourish their spirits, and create avenues to needed food sovereignty for our neighbors, will providing food and nourishment to bodies as well.
+With support, we will create physical wellness and healing space for our community to nourish their spirits and create avenues to needed food sovereignty for our neighbors, while providing food and nourishment to bodies as well.

 Food scarcity is prevalent within every city in the U.S. and after ongoing economic crises and the pandemic, more people are going hungry, especially within Indigenous and Black communities in states like New Mexico where COVID hit hardest in the last year.
 With little to no support on a state or federal level, Seeding Sovereignty has had to lean on our own local mutual aid efforts in Albuquerque to provide needed care and support to our neighbors.
 After a long winter, many are still in need.